What is an Accreditation Mentor?

 To find out more, download the Museum Mentor’s Handbook.

-For further advice on appointing a Museum Mentor, contact us.
+Contact us or further advice on appointing a Museum Mentor

 You should begin by approaching museum professionals already known to the museum.
 Someone who’s been supportive in the past may be willing to become your Accreditation Mentor